aviatesk/JET.jl/docs/src/jetanalysis.md

 using JET
 ```

-Let's start with a simplest example: how JET can find anything wrong with `sum("julia")`?
+Let's start with the simplest example: how JET can find anything wrong with `sum("julia")`?
 [`@report_call`](@ref) and [`report_call`](@ref) analyzes a given function call and report
 back possible problems.
 They can be used in a similar way as
 [`@code_typed`](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@code_typed)
 and [`code_typed`](https://docs.julialang.org/en/v1/base/base/#Base.code_typed).
-Those [interactive entry points](@ref jetanalysis-interactive-entry) are the most easiest
+Those [interactive entry points](@ref jetanalysis-interactive-entry) are the easiest
 way to use JET:
 ```@repl quickstart
 @report_call sum("julia")